Claudia Kemfert: Other activities

+Political positioning

+While Claudia Kempfert had run for office in 2012 with the CDU and in 2013 with the SPD, in 2023 the Neue Zürcher Zeitung pointed out Kempferts repeated support for the Green party in Germany.
+In the article, colleagues accused her of delivering the party with ammunition for the political debate.
+During the campaign for the 2021 German federal election, Kempfert praised the Greens program to fight climate change.
+In April 2023 she published a study for the Greens, justifying the german Nuclear power phase-out.
+In it, Kempfert concluded, that Nuclear power has always been among the most expensive forms of energy, unable to compete with prices for fossil or renewable forms of energy production.
+The study used investment projects in nuclear power, which had exceeded their budget, like the Olkiluoto Nuclear Power Plant, to support its findings, while projects, which stayed in budget, were widely ignored.

 Awards

 Kemfert got an award from DAAD and was honoured in 2006 as top German Scientist from the German research foundation, Helmholtz and Leibniz Association ("Elf der Wissenschaft").
 In 2011 she was awarded with the Urania Medaille as well as B.A.U.M.
 Environmental Award for Best Science and got the German-Solar-Award and the Adam-Smith-Award for Market-Based Environmental Policy in 2016.